LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/user-guide-customization-access.md

 ### **Add an attribute filter to the filters panel**

-1. From the Dataset panel, select the attribute you want to use to filter your data, and drag it onto the Filters panel.
+1. From the dataset panel, select the attribute you want to use to filter your data, and drag it onto the Filters panel.

 You can place the attribute above or below the filters already displayed in the panel.

 1. Hover the cursor over the name of the filter you just added, then click the arrow icon.
 A list of options will display.
-2. Click on Display Style, then select the style you want to use to display the filter.
+2. Click on display style, then select the style you want to use to display the filter.
 The options are:
-   * Check Boxes
+   * Check boxes
-   * Searchbox
+   * Search box
    * Slider
-   * Radio Buttons
+   * Radio buttons
-   * Drop-down
+   * Drop down
 3. You can choose to include or exclude data using elements selected in the filter, as follows:
-   * To display data in the dashboard only for selected elements, select **Include**.
+   * To display data in the dashboard only for selected elements, select **include**.
-   * To display data in the quick dashboard for all elements except the elements that are selected, select **Exclude**.
+   * To display data in the quick dashboard for all elements except the elements that are selected, select **exclude**.

+{: .notice}**
-**Note!** The filters of a any dashboard must contain at least one attribute from the “Time” dataset which appears at the top of the DASHBOARD DATASETS list.
+Note!** The filters of a any dashboard must contain at least one attribute from the “Time” dataset which appears at the top of the DASHBOARD DATASETS list.
 Attributes of the Time dataset include: DATE, DAY OF WEEK, WEEK, and MONTH.

-### **Add a metric filter to the Filters panel**
+### **Add a metric filter to the filters panel**

-1. From the Dataset panel, click the metric you want to use to filter data, and drag it onto the Filters panel.
+1. From the dataset panel, click the metric you want to use to filter data, and drag it onto the filters panel.
 You can place the metric above or below the filters already displayed in the panel.
 2. Hover the cursor over the name of the metric you just added, then click the arrow icon.
-Click on Display Style and select one of the following:
+Click on display style and select one of the following:
    * To filter data by creating a qualification on a metric, select **Qualification**.
    * To filter data by choosing values on a slider, select **Slider**.